Mjz86/c_colon/README.md

+---
-# c colon lang  and the mcc abi:
+c colon lang and the mcc abi

-> intruduction:
+> introduction

 in this document, we specify the application binary interface (abi) for c colon programs: that is, the object code interfaces between different user-provided c colon program fragments and between those fragments and the implementation-provided runtime and libraries. this includes the memory layout for c colon data objects, including both predefined and user-defined data types, as well as internal compiler generated objects such as virtual tables. it also includes function calling interfaces, exception handling interfaces, global naming, and various object code conventions.

-in general, this document is meant to serve as a generic specification which can be used by c colon implementations on a variety of platforms. it does this by layering on top of a platform's base c abi. this is inspiered by the famous itanium abi , there are somtimes assumbions of 64-bit tragets , it is usually straightforward to recognize these unportable assumptions and translate them appropriately, e.g. by replacing a 64-bit pointer with a 32-bit pointer.
+in general, this document is meant to serve as a generic specification which can be used by c colon implementations on a variety of platforms. it does this by layering on top of a platform's base c abi. this is inspiered by the famous itanium abi, there are somtimes assumbions of 64-bit tragets, it is usually straightforward to recognize these unportable assumptions and translate them appropriately, e.g. by replacing a 64-bit pointer with a 32-bit pointer.

 this document is not an authoritative definition of the c colon abi for any particular platform. platform vendors retain the ultimate power to define the c colon abi for their platform. platforms using this abi for c colon should declare that they do so, either unmodified or with a certain set of changes.

-also , this is generally incomplete, the c colon spec and mcc abi of that spec will be more refined in each revisions .
+also, this is generally incomplete, the c colon spec and mcc abi of that spec will be more refined in each revisions.

-the formatting of this document is currently not very well, under scors are not ment for italic.
+the formatting of this document is currently not very well, under scores are not ment for italic.

+---

-> whats c colon :
+whats c colon

 ![Logo](https://github.com/Mjz86/c_colon/blob/main/icon/c_colon.png)

-a language inspired by c++ and rust , and some functional principles.
+a language inspired by c++ and rust, and some functional principles.

+this language aims to be in the "c++ successor" language  categories, having c++ like syntax but with memory safety , aiming to be able to express c++'s full power while  freeing the language from the abi stability nightmare  that the wg21 standard committee made and the stack consuming windows API.

-- this languages goals include:
+this languages goals include:

-1.  the option of performance at the cost of verbosity : the mcc toolchain needs as much information as it can about the program, this information helps immensely in optimizations and it also makes the intention of the developers clear .
+1. the option of performance at the cost of verbosity: the mcc toolchain needs as much information as it can about the program, this information helps immensely in optimizations and it also makes the intention of the developers clear.

-2. zero cost abstractions :
- each operation that can be optimized at compile time will be optimized at compile time, the link times in mcc may increase from the calling conventions burden , but it's for the runtime.
+2. striving for zero cost abstractions: each operation that can be optimized at compile time will be optimized at compile time, the link times in mcc may increase from the calling conventions burden, but it's for the runtime.

-3. safety as the deafult, with unsafe(...) as escape hatch: similar to rust , c: has a borrow checker , a powerful one , the local safety and borrow rules prevent global uninitialized access, use after free and more , similar to rust , c: has unsafe blocks , these unsafe blocks are  specified with their safety control,  for example unsafe(pointer-use) or unsafe(pointer-cast), unsafe(unrestricted) , unsafe(variable) and more, the rust language, although very fast , still lacks the option of non trivial moves , the option of elegant linked lists , the option of self referential sso , it can be achieved with pointers , but it won't look good ,  although like rust these are unsafe in c: ,  these aren't dangerous, they are just unrestricted in c colon, unrestricted keyword aims to be of use for those who want fast iteration speed like in game dev , although, at the cost of safety and maybe performance ( for example because its not safe to assume in the compiler that two spans are non overlapping so less simd usage)
- , note that some qualifier are unsafe to add or remove , for example the no alias qualifiers may lead to ub if removed  so it has to be unsafe.
+3. safety as the default, with unsafe(...) as escape hatch: similar to rust, c: has a borrow checker, a powerful one, the local safety and borrow rules prevent global uninitialized access, use after free and more. similar to rust, c: has unsafe blocks, these unsafe blocks are specified with their safety control, for example unsafe(pointer-use) or unsafe(pointer-cast), unsafe(unrestricted), unsafe(variable) and more unsafe specifiers. the rust language, although very fast, still lacks the option of non trivial moves, the option of elegant linked lists, the option of self referential sso. it can be achieved with pointers, but it will not look good. although like rust these are unsafe in c:, these are not dangerous, they are just unrestricted in c colon. unrestricted keyword aims to be of use for those who want fast iteration speed like in game dev, although, at the cost of safety and maybe performance (for example because its not safe to assume in the compiler that two spans are non overlapping so less simd usage). note that some qualifier are unsafe to add or remove, for example the no alias qualifiers may lead to ub if removed so it has to be unsafe.

 4. compile time code:
-the c colon spec aims to use way more compike time code .
+the c colon spec aims to use way more compike time code.

 5. multi paradigm language:
 its like c++ but the legacy has been striped away.

-6. abi stability with ever changing libraries: the recursive hash abi aims to tag each component with all the dependancies with a hash , without the need for inline namespaces , and it even propagates ,this property of propagation through every type , function and namespace, makes us able to link everything old with everything new without odr violations , and new components can just use a middle api to interface to new code , imagine a world were the old std::regex was used for old code and the same std regex was 10 times faster when used new code both coexisting, this , truly makes it paying for what we used , the old programer payed for old slow usage , but new code didn't have to pay for the burdens in old code , and , each independent code that stayed unchanged didn't need duplications , a dream for the cpp committee, and a possibility in mcc , the c colon abi, the hashes although not cryptographically secure are big enough to be unique , basically like a uuid ( because its just a name mangling scheme)
+6. abi stability with ever changing libraries: the recursive hash abi aims to tag each component with all the dependancies with a hash, without the need for inline namespaces, and it even propagates. this property of propagation through every type, function and namespace, makes us able to link everything old with everything new without odr violations, and new components can just use a middle api to interface to new code. imagine a world were the old std::regex was used for old code and the same std regex was 10 times faster when used new code both coexisting. this truly makes it paying for what we used. the old programer payed for old slow usage, but new code did not have to pay for the burdens in old code. and each independent code that stayed unchanged did not need duplications, a dream for the cpp committee, and a possibility in mcc, the c colon abi. the hashes although not cryptographically secure are big enough to be unique, basically like a uuid (because its just a name mangling scheme).

-7. type qualifier deriven optimizations: the qualifiers change throughout the code ,the same expression have lead to diffrent qualifiers, its ill-formed , but, this , makes uninitilized variables truly safe to use , because the function either throws or initilizes them , if not initilized it is an error , ( this will be clarifed more in next revisions, but basically, something mutable in the past may be constant now , or something restricted may be unrestricted, its like automatic shadowing of variable names but without allowing shadowing ) if two code paths to
+7. type qualifier deriven optimizations: the qualifiers change throughout the code, the same expression have lead to diffrent qualifiers, its ill-formed, but this makes uninitilized variables truly safe to use. because the function either throws or initilizes them, if not initilized it is an error.
+(this will be clarifed more in next revisions...)

-8. reflection the verbosity away: each namespace  has an special function,  implemented defaultly , it  addes context objects to functions,  and automates many of the verbose writing, for example  a var is stable const restricted safe and ect by deafult,  no need to opt in , the reflection functions work on the ast , after all the de reflection Operations are completed,  the ast can fully turn into IR, these operations can happen in parallel,  if they are located in separate dependancy chains . similarly the abi hashing is also done in parallel  and cashed once completed based on dependancy chain, although the abiof operator might make it happen sooner than usual.
+8. reflection the verbosity away: each namespace has an special function, implemented defaultly, it addes context objects to functions, and automates many of the verbose writing for example  a var is stable const restricted safe and ect by deafult,  no need to opt in , the reflection functions work on the ast , after all the de reflection Operations are completed,  the ast can fully turn into IR, these operations can happen in parallel,  if they are located in separate dependancy chains . similarly the abi hashing is also done in parallel  and cashed once completed based on dependancy chain, although the abiof operator might make it happen sooner than usual.

 9. JIT constexpr code execution: each function  even in its template form can be turned into IR , because mcc IR is different,  it has two types , constexpr IR and mutexpr IR , the borrow checking and lifetime management itself is constexpr IR with assertions. constexpr IR is necceceraly  ran in the compiler , so , even if the template types are unknown,  the IR is generated to  reterive the template type then de-reflect the type away in just-in-time generated IR.

-10. unique programming and debugging experience :
+10. unique programming and debugging experience:
 The debugging would be in the context types ,
 Async debugging is hard in other languages,  but seemless in c colon because the stack trace is automatically build in the context functions for debugability when we unwind, the explicit allocator problem in c++ is also eliminated , making using debug alloctors easier, the contract violations are captured in the context object,  vs the static global violation handler function async destructors work with the `co_value` keyword  and much more.

 11. easy to use package management with cpp like compile times: like cargo , c colon has a package management system integrated in the tool chain , unlike hedaer files and cpp files, c colon aims to be more modular , each file being a module, like c++ modules,  while allowing for static and dynamic linking of libraries like in c++,